SequAna-Ukon/Ahemp/README.md

 - After the first BTK check, ~90 contigs were removed because of low coverage or non-related taxa (Ahemp.gapclosed_f1.fasta).
 - BTK was re-runed with the filtered assembly and another 528 contigs were removed for low coverage or non-related taxa contigs (Ahemp.gapclosed_f2.fasta).
+- After submitting the genome to NCBI, you have been asked to remove several contigs, which we did using "funannotate clean" and manually. we end up with 33983 contigs/scaffolds
 # clean assembly
 ````bash
 funannotate clean -i Ahemp.gapclosed_f2.fasta -m 200 -o Ahemp_clean.fasta